 Jewish Renaissance Foundation Family Assistance Center.

 Many services are available in Middlesex County from the non-profit Jewish Renaissance Foundation.
 The agency can sometimes provide financial help from the Family Assistance Center, but a main focus is on offering long term stability and guidance from the Academy of Workforce Empowerment and other employment services.
+The non-profit serves as the community action agency for the county.

 Vouchers for groceries and food assistance cards are passed out when available, and they are redeemable at ShopRite stores.
 To get this support, households must meet income qualifications and the exact benefit amounts issued to residents are based on family size.
+This can both feed a family and help them get to work to increase their income. there are also referrals to free food pantries in Middlesex County NJ.

 Once per year rental assistance may be able to provide financial assistance to those in need or facing eviction.
 To be eligible for this, applicants must show a copy of their lease agreement and meet other conditions.
 The program requires a notarized letter from the landlord, stating monthly rental amount, the duration of tenancy, and how much back rent is due.